UPEISMCSCCC/Introduction/README.md

 ## Example problem

 Most competitive programming problems will follow a similar format.
-It'll usually describe the problem, describe its input, describe its output, then give a sample input/output to test your program.
+It'll usually describe the problem, describe its input, describe its output, then give a couple sample inputs/outputs to test your program.
 For example:

 > Alice and Bob are both carrying a bunch of apples with them.
 Unfortunately, they bumped into eachother and dropped all their apples.
 Now they can't tell whose is whose, and they're all mixed together.
 How many apples are now on the ground?